contentful/contentful.js/README.md

       <td><code>additionalTokens</code></td>
       <td><code>{}</code></td>
       <td>
         Additional access tokens, used for resolving links to other spaces.
-The expected format is <code>{ spaceId: accessToken, ... }</code>
+Each additional space id should have its respective access token: <code>{ spaceId: accessToken, ... }</code>.
       </td>
     </tr>
     <tr>